 Michael Capotosto CPA

 In addition to holding multiple past CFO positions in the hospitality industry, including expansions of Prime Restaurants and The Great Canadian Bagel, Michael is a Toronto musician who plays with several bands and serves as the Hugh’s Room Live Board as Treasurer.

 Laura Fernandez is the host of Cafe Latino on JAZZ.FM91 and a tireless advocate for Canadian artists and particularly for those in the Hispano-Canadian community.
-An accomplished visual artist and musician her latest album is Ok, Alright released in 2020.
-Laura is also an award winning real estate broker and a key leader in the search for a new Hugh's Room venue.
-In 2015 she was name on of of the "10 Most Influential Hispanic Canadians".
+An accomplished visual artist and musician her latest album Ok, Alright was released in 2020.
+Laura is also an award winning real estate broker and a key leader in the search for a new Hugh’s Room venue.
+In 2015 she was named one of the “10 Most Influential Hispanic Canadians”.